nim-lang/nimble/readme.markdown

 directory with a given name.
 * `-a, --add path` - Adds the package at the given path to the `nimble.develop` file.
-* `-r, --remove-path path` - Removes the package at the given path from the `nimble.develop` file.
+* `-r, --removePath path` - Removes the package at the given path from the `nimble.develop` file.
-* `-n, --remove-name path` - Removed the package with the given name from the `nimble.develop` file.
+* `-n, --removeName path` - Removed the package with the given name from the `nimble.develop` file.
 * `-i, --include file` - Includes a develop file into the current directory's one.
 * `-e, --exclude file` - Excludes a develop file from the current directory's one.
-* `--with-dependencies` - Clones for develop also the dependencies of the packages for which the develop command is executed.
+* `--withDependencies` - Clones for develop also the dependencies of the packages for which the develop command is executed.
-* `--develop-file` - Changes the name of the develop file which to be manipulated.
+* `--developFile` - Changes the name of the develop file which to be manipulated.
 It is useful for creating a free develop file which is not associated with any project intended for inclusion in some other develop file.
 * `-g, --global` - Creates an old style link file in the special `links` directory.
 It is read by Nim to be able to use global develop mode packages.